jrkerns/pylinac/docs/source/winston_lutz.rst

 Perfect Delivery
 ^^^^^^^^^^^^^^^^

-Let's delivery a set of perfect images.
+Let's deliver a set of perfect images.
 This should result in near-0 deviations and isocenter size.
 The utility function used here will produce 4 images at the 4 cardinal gantry angles with all other axes at 0, with a BB of 4mm diameter, and a field size of 4x4cm: